-To prevent the repository from becoming full, you can dynamically add another extent specification (a file or a raw partition) to the configuration file for the Stone.
+To prevent the repository from becoming full, you can dynamically add another extent to the Stone configuration.
 This section describes the Smalltalk methods that allow you to do this.

-For general information about multiple extents, see "To Configure the Repository Extents" on page 44.
+For general information about multiple extents, see "To Configure the Repository Extents" on page 34.